 - Platinum Inspection Package

 - This is the everything package.
 It covers the home inspection, 4-point inspection, wind mitigation inspection, mold inspection and testing, infrared inspection, WDO inspection, and home energy score.
 It also includes reinspection’s before closing for repairs and clear WDO purposes.
-While pricing for this service can seem more expensive, we do offer payment plans.
 Call our office for details of this inspection service.

 At AmeriPro, we know the cost of purchasing a home and the additional hidden costs most prospective homeowners are not aware of until they are required to pay for them.